Mehmed Cavid: Early years and career

 After the proclamation of the Second Constitutional Era in 1908, he was elected MP of Salonica in 1908 and 1912, switching to Kale-i Sultaniye (Çanakkale) in 1914.
 Following the 31 March Incident in 1909, Cavit Bey was appointed minister of finance in the cabinet of Grand Vizier Tevfik Pasha, from then on he was appointed and resigned from this position several times.
 He modernized Ottoman finances and fought to abolish the capitulations, and had the goal to create a Turkish bourgeoisie class.
-In the aftermath of the Savior Officer insurrection and repression of the CUP, Cavit hid in a French battleship and escaped to Marseilles.
+In the aftermath of the 1912 Ottoman coup d'état and repression of the CUP, Cavit hid in a French battleship and escaped to Marseilles.
 He would regain his position in the wake of Grand Vizier Mahmud Şevket Pasha's assassination.

 Finance minister

 Other than encouragement of domestic production projects, the CUP largely followed a liberal economic policy to Mehmed Cavid's designs, resulting in a large increase in foreign investment between 1908 and 1913 despite the volatility of the Ottoman Empire's international standing.
 This coincided with new law codes which were to encourage foreign investment: a new land law in 1911, and a inheritance law in 1913.
 In December 1909, Cavid published the first modern budget of the Ottoman Empire, without attempts to brush over its financial problems, after improving the tax collection system.
 Investors were still skeptical of the country's instability following the revolution, notably the Ottoman Bank, a financial consortium controlled by French and British financiers, denied a loan of acceptable terms to the Ottoman government in 1910.
 This cash inflow was in demand due to Mahmud Shevket Pasha's demand for steep military spending and the pensioning of many civil servants whom were deemed to have overstaffed the government.
 Turning to another French consortium, the French government refused the loan to be floated on the stock exchange.
 Cavid's position was saved when Deutsche Bank offered a loan with no strings attached, which earned the Germans a lot of good will.
+Cavid was eventually forced to resign from the finance ministry as a result of an expose by Zeki Bey of his conspicuously irregular financial dealings with the National Bank of Turkey.